difio/difio-openshift-python/README.md

 Updating
 --------------------------------------------------------

-To update the CloudBerry client to a later version execute
+To update the monupco.com client to a later version execute

-    git pull cloudberry master
+    git pull monupco master